mrc-rowers-hub/mrc-condition-checker/README.md

 # Condition Checker
 # 🛠️ WIP 🛠️
-An application to check the weather conditions of Mersey Rowing Club at the 6am and 6pm (for morning and evening sessions) to see if boats can go ahead.
+An application to check the weather conditions of Mersey Rowing Club at 6am and 6pm (for morning and evening sessions) to see if boats can go ahead.

 ## How to run
 - Install the Env file plugin https://plugins.jetbrains.com/plugin/7861-envfile